zekeriyasari/Causal.jl/docs/src/tutorials/construction_and_simulation_of_networks.md

 ```
 ![](network_simulation_plot.svg)

-Note the system are synchronized, i.e., the error between the outputs of the nodes goes to zero as time goes to zero.
+Note the systems are synchronized, i.e., the error between the outputs of the nodes goes to zero as time goes to zero.
 This synchronization phenomenon depends on the coupling strength between the nodes.
 The synchronization is not achieved when he coupling strength between the nodes are is large enough.